 The Pharmacy Technician Program allows for entry into the core PHM course once per year in the winter term.
 Registration into the winter term core PHM courses is based on a first-come, first-served basis and department approval for registration will be granted upon completion of pre-registration requirements.
-The program coursework is an online format and computer competency is a program admission requirement.
+The program coursework is for the most part an online format and computer competency is a program admission requirement.
 It is highly recommended that the student begin general education courses such as English Composition, Anatomy and Function, Medical Terminology or Interpersonal Communication in the fall term.
-Prior to starting the program classes, students must complete all of the following: (1) high school diploma or GED and (2) take COCC's placement test and receive the minimum scores or complete the equivalent courses listed below: